German Cake Sandwich Snack

 - Cover a 10 x 15 inch baking sheet (or slightly larger) in parchment paper and spread on the cake batter.
 Bake in preheated oven for 15 minutes, then let cool completely.

 - Cut off the uneven edges of the cake, then divide into two, same sized pieces.
 Place one of the layers on a clean plate or baking sheet, then place a baking/pastry frame around the layer.

 - Beat the heavy whipping cream until stiff peaks form.
 Whisk together room-temperature cream cheese and honey.

-- Mix one pouch of gelatin powder with 3 Tbsp of hot water.
-Mix in 1 Tbsp of the cream cheese mixture into the dissolved gelatin, then whisk in with the cream cheese mixture.
+- Mix one pouch of gelatin powder with 3 tablespoon of hot water.
+Mix in 1 tablespoon of the cream cheese mixture into the dissolved gelatin, then whisk in with the cream cheese mixture.

 - Fold the whipped cream into the cream cheese mixture.

 - Using a decorating spatula or spoon, evenly spread the frosting on the bottom layer of the cake, then top with the second layer of cake.
 Allow to rest in your refrigerator for 2 to 3 hours before removing the frame and cutting into rectangles.
 Serve with fruit salad if desired (I used mango, raspberries, blackberries and bananas).

 Sophie's Milchschnitte Tools & Entertaining Picks